 As we glance at the first two turns of de Chancourtois's helix. we ask ourselves if the discovery of Newlands and Mendeleeff does not lie before us.

-But the discovery of the "octaves" or "periods" cannot be ascribed to our author, although it seems almost impossible that chemists should not have perceived their existence on looking at his table.
+But the discovery of the "octaves" or "periods" cannot be ascribed to our author, although it seems almost impossible that chemists should not have perceived their existence on looking at the same generating line.